rabbidiesel/fusionpbx-app-bulkvs/README.md

 - **E911 Management**: View and manage E911 records
   - Access E911 management from the Numbers page action bar or directly from the menu
   - View E911 information in the numbers table
+  - Filter E911 records by domain (show all or current domain only)
   - Edit existing E911 records from the table or E911 page
   - Create new E911 records for any number
+  - Combined street address field (street number and name in one field)
   - Address validation before saving
   - SMS number configuration for E911 records
+  - Automatically sets FusionPBX destination as Emergency type when E911 is added
+  - Automatically removes Emergency type when E911 is deleted
 - **Server-Side Pagination**: Efficient pagination for large result sets
 - **Server-Side Filtering**: Filter all results, not just the current page
 - **Permission-Based Access**: Granular permissions for viewing, editing, searching, and purchasing